fenago/intro-ruby/lab_guides/Lab_8.md

 or variable, you can add it to the `watch` panel for quick reference.

-**Note** The Visual Studio Code documentation covers these topics in greater detail.
-You can read more at <https://packt.live/2VGaYwZ>.

 It\'s easier to learn by doing rather than reading in this situation, so let\'s set up the Visual Studio Code debugger and try it for ourselves.